SAP-samples/ui5-exercises-codejam/chapters/2.01-fe-fpm/readme.md

 </script>
 ```

-We moved from OpenUI5 to SAPUI5, because SAP Fiori elements are not available and not part of OpenUI5.
+- We moved from OpenUI5 to SAPUI5, because SAP Fiori elements are not available and not part of OpenUI5.
 Check the [base readme](/README.md#sapui5-vs-openui5) to learn more about the differences between SAPUI5 and OpenUI5.
+- We also specified a [long-term maintenance version](https://sapui5.hana.ondemand.com/versionoverview.html) of SAPUI5.
+Interestingly, we didn't specify a patch number, which means we will always load the latest patch ([patch-level independent bootstrap](https://blogs.sap.com/2022/04/14/sapui5-patch-level-independent-bootstrap)).

 ### 9. Rebuild the `webapp-fpm/view/App.view.xml`